-For images such as figures and charts, alternate text must be used so disabled users can access the information in the image.
+For all images with content (such as buttons, figures, and charts), alternate text must be used so disabled users can access the information in the image.
 Every image must have an alternate text tag, even if it is null (alt="") for decorative images.
-(From the Section 508 standards: http://www.access-board.gov/sec508/guide/1194.22.htm#(a).)
+See the Section 508 Web standards at http://www.access-board.gov/sec508/guide/1194.22.htm#(a).

 The "alt" tag in HTML code is read aloud by screen readers or Braille readers.
-To see it, use Internet Explorer and hold the cursor over the image.
+With many browsers, you can see it by holding the cursor over the image (below).
 Alternate text can also be provided as content in the document.

 For basic images, alternate text is straightforward and should: